donor-management-bw-1902/web_app_FE/README.md

 View webapp at https://donor-management.netlify.com/

+# Disclamer

+All donor's listed are faked for testing purposes.
+All contact information and names are not real people.
+All data was generated using a libary called 'faker'.

 # Donor Management App

 This webapp is a donor management app that allows you as a board member to be able to view a list of donors.
 The Admin(s) have access to creating and updating donors on the Database as well as creating board members accounts.